UCL-Biosciences/General-Info/README.md

-# UCL Biosciences Computational Research Support
+# UCL Biosciences Computational Research
-Welcome to UCL Biosciences' github homepage, where we store Divsion-related code, training material and other information.
+Welcome to UCL Biosciences' github, where we store Divsion-related code, training material and other information.

 [This repository](https://github.com/UCL-Biosciences/Biosciences-Comp-Support) provides information about computational research support activities in UCL's Division of Biosciences.
 It is intended as a reference point for internal collaborators and external visitors who want to understand our scope, events, and how to engage with us.